 Final Words on the Top Things to Do in Varadero Cuba

 Whether you’re staying in Varadero for your visit to Cuba, or just visiting for a short time there are plenty of things to keep you occupied here.
-There are adrenalin filled activities, from diving and other waters sports, cultural activities exploring the history (and taste) of rum and cigars here in Cuba.
+There are adrenalin filled activities, from diving and other waters sports, to cultural activities exploring the history (and taste) of rum and cigars here in Cuba.
 And of course, there are the beaches, for which is Varadero is famed.
 One things for sure, you won’t want for things to do in Varadero Cuba!

 Cuba’s Best is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.